jljl853/final-project/pages/people.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html heading="About the Editor" text="The editer." objectid="cb-001" %}
+{% include feature/jumbotron.html heading="About the Editor" text="Galelah Alawami" objectid="cb-001" %}